Samarium–cobalt magnet: Series 2:17

 These alloys (written as Sm_{2}Co_{17}, or SmCo Series 2:17) are age-hardened with a composition of two atoms of rare-earth samarium per 13–17 atoms of transition metals (TM).
 The arrangement of the atoms is rhombohedral in the space group R-3m.
 The TM content is rich in cobalt, but contains other elements such as iron and copper.
 Other elements like zirconium, hafnium, and such may be added in small quantities to achieve better heat treatment response.
 By weight, the alloy will generally contain 25% of samarium.
-The maximum energy products of these alloys range from 20 to 32 MGOe, what is about 160-260 kJ/m^{3}.
+The maximum energy products of these alloys range from 20 to 32 MGOe, which is about 160-260 kJ/m^{3}.
 These alloys have the best reversible temperature coefficient of all rare-earth alloys, typically being -0.03%/°C. The "second generation" materials can also be used at higher temperatures.

 In Sm_{2}Co_{17} magnets, the coercivity mechanism is based on domain wall pinning.
 Impurities inside the magnets impede the domain wall motion and thereby resist the magnetization reversal process.
 To increase the coercivity, impurities are intentionally added during the fabrication process.